 An amalgam of choreography, intuitive improvisation and performance art, my artistic practice is rooted in exploring the multiplicity of identity.
-I work with notions of performative alchemy and post-cultural bricolage – using live moments, object appropriation, personal history, future desires and current preoccupations to create an empathetic centrifuge of experience between myself and witnesses.
+I work with notions of performative alchemy and lucid dreaming – using personal history, current preoccupations, future desires and live moments to create an empathetic centrifuge of experience between myself and witnesses.

 It is a metaphor of humans as mathematical proofs that helps me understand the world around me.
-I consider myself, and others, to be like proofs – complex entities made up of billions of equations.
-The topics that I choose to explore in my work, such as identity duality and marginalized existences, tend to be intimate parts of my personal equation.
-I feel that making work by tapping into my life experiences is the most effective path to self-knowledge and to meaningful connection with others.
+I consider myself, and others, to be like proofs – complex entities made up of billions of equations. e topics that I explore in my work, such as intersectionnality and marginalized existences, are intimate parts of my personal equation.
+I feel that making work by tapping into my life experiences is the most e ective path to self-knowledge and to meaningful connection with others.